pulumi/pulumi-hugo/themes/default/content/what-is/what-is-infrastructure-as-code.md

 Infrastructure as code tames the complexity of cloud infrastructure because it uses the same software engineering principles, approaches, and tools that have enabled other software-based systems to scale up.
 Here are some of the benefits infrastructure as code provides.

-* **Repeatability and Consistency**: Infrastructure that is defined via infrastructure as code can be deployed in a highly repeatable fashion.
+* **Repeatability and Consistency**: Infrastructure that is defined via IaC can be deployed in a highly repeatable fashion.
 Do you need a development environment that is a high fidelity copy of the production environment?
 Or do you need to ensure that infrastructure is deployed the same across multiple regions?
 This is easily accomplished with infrastructure as code.
 * **Accountability**: Changes to the infrastructure can be easily tracked via the use of version control with your infrastructure as code files.
 * **Improved Productivity**: Most developers have an integrated development environment (IDE) that they use all the time.
 When infrastructure is code, you can take advantage of all the features that an IDE offers, such as autocompletion and the ability to look up methods and their parameters.
 * **Better Alignment Among Teams**: Infrastructure as code enables infrastructure teams and software development teams to adopt DevOps principles and work together more closely.
 When infrastructure is code and is integrated into your company's software lifecycle, there's a common language and a common set of practices that stakeholders already understand.
 That common understanding fosters cross-team collaboration, which is fundamental to DevOps.

 ## How Do I Get Started with Infrastructure as Code?

-Bringing infrastructure as code into a startup or a company with many greenfield applications may not be difficult.
+Bringing IaC into a startup or a company with many greenfield applications may not be difficult.
 For most companies, however, it's not so straightforward.
 Many companies, both large and small, have a lot of infrastructure that was created by "pointing and clicking" in the console of a cloud provider.
 Perhaps, over time, someone wrote a run book or created a wiki that describes how to use a cloud provider's console to perform some common task.
 Maybe even there are Bash or PowerShell scripts, used to manage infrastructure, that are floating around that only one or two people know about (and possibly aren't even being maintained!).
 What do you do if that's your situation?

 Here are steps you can take to get started adopting infrastructure as code.